desec-io/desec-stack/README.md

     For desec-stack, [docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/) and [docker-compose](https://docs.docker.com/compose/install/) are required.
     Further tools that are required to start hacking are git and curl.
-    Recommended, but not strictly required for desec-stack development is to use certbot along with Let's Encrypt and PyCharm. jq, httpie, libmysqlclient-dev, python3-dev (>= 3.7) and python3-venv (>= 3.7) are useful if you want to follow this guide.
+    Recommended, but not strictly required for desec-stack development is to use certbot along with Let's Encrypt and PyCharm. jq, httpie, libmariadbclient-dev, python3-dev (>= 3.7) and python3-venv (>= 3.7) are useful if you want to follow this guide.
+    The webapp requires nodejs.
 To install everything you need for this guide except docker and docker-compose, use

-       sudo apt install curl git httpie jq libmysqlclient-dev python3.7-dev python3.7-venv
+       sudo apt install certbot curl git httpie jq libmariadbclient-dev nodejs python3.7-dev python3.7-venv

 1. **Get the code.** Clone this repository to your favorite location.